MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 The overage limit is 150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications.
 If a user is a member of more groups than the overage limit, then the Microsoft identity platform doesn't emit the group IDs in the groups claim in the token.
 Instead, it includes an overage claim in the token that indicates to the application to query the [Microsoft Graph API](https://graph.microsoft.com) to retrieve the user's group membership.

-Microsoft Entra ID Boot Starter v3.5 and higher parses the groups claim automatically and adds each group to the signed in user's **Authorities**.
+Microsoft Entra ID Boot Starter v3.5 and higher parses the groups claim automatically and adds each group to the signed-in user's **Authorities**.
 It **automatically** handles the groups overage scenario.

 > [!NOTE]
 > We strongly advise you use the group filtering feature, if possible, to avoid running into group overages.
 For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-might-be-assigned-to).